How to Transfer the Files With RSYNC

 Pushing it from Another to the HostingRaja server

 One this has been entered in the command then it will be making a shell connection and will require the password for the ssh user which is listed in the command.
 Once it has been done it will be transferring the data.

 One must be sure in noting that the use of the trailing slashes on the source directory, but not in the destination directory.
 You will be able to think of a trailing on the source as the meaning “copy the contents of the directory” as it has been opposed copying the directory by name.
 Here in both types in this case the attributes of the directory will be transferred to the containing directory on the destination.

-In the examples given above the files that are located in the public_html directory or the other server of web hosting would be copied to the public_html directory on the web hosting server which will be including the attributes.
+In the examples given above the files that are located in the public_html directory will be copied to the public_html directory on the web hosting server which will be including the attributes.

 Here the -v option will be making the verbose listing all the files that have been transferred.
 Apart from this option it will be making the rsync run at a much faster rate, hence it will be harder in telling when will it be finished or if the right files have been transferred.